Retail digital transformation is driving a remarkable evolution in an industry worth over $27 trillion.…

 Challenges Supply Chain Organizations Face While Digitally Transforming

-Despite constant efforts, PwC uncovered supply chains struggles with several challenges.
+Despite constant efforts, PwC uncovered that supply chains struggle with several challenges.
 As a result, they haven’t been able to achieve ROI from their investments.
 Here are four major ones to look out for.

 1) Transformation Goals Tend to Clash with Organizations’ Basic Priorities